devnio/Flowmo/README.md

 Siff Cloth:
 ![Higher stiffness cloth](media\ClothCollision5.mp4)

+     - Open scene in Unity [Scenes/Cloth].
+     - Press play.
+     - Select parameters by dragging sliders.
+     - Press generate.
+     - (For collisions enable a sphere or obb in the scene placed inside VerletSim)

 ## Interactivity
 To give an example of a game we developed a small mini-golf/billiards game.